 Cook's Tip - before chopping the kaffir lime leaf finely, using a sharp knife, cut down along both sides of the tough centre vein and discard the vein.
 Preheat oven to 180 degrees Celsius and line two ...

-Waitrose is changing the name of its Kaffir lime leaves over customer concerns that the word has historically been used as a racial slur in South Africa.
-The supermarket’s Cooks’ Ingredients Kaffir ...
+Waitrose is changing the name of its Kaffir lime leaves over customer concerns the word has historically been used as a racial slur in South Africa.
+The supermarket’s Cooks’ Ingredients Kaffir Lime ...